-- Please remember that all benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary. - PPO preventive care is covered at 100% (see page 80) and is not subject to the calendar year deductible.
-Non-PPO preventive care is not covered. - The deductible is \$2,000 for a Self Only enrollment or \$4,000 for a Self and Family enrollment.
+Important things you should keep in mind about these benefits: Please remember that all benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary.
+PPO preventive care is covered at 100% (see page xxx) and is not subject to the calendar year deductible.
+Non-PPO preventive care is not covered.
+The deductible is \$2,000 for a Self Only enrollment or \$4,000 for a Self and Family enrollment.
 The family deductible can be satisfied by one or more family members.
 The deductible applies to all benefits under Traditional medical coverage.
-You must pay your deductible before Traditional medical coverage begins. - Under Traditional medical coverage, you are responsible for your copayments, coinsurance and amounts in excess of the Plan's allowance for covered medical expenses. - You are protected by an annual catastrophic maximum on out-of-pocket expenses for covered services.
-After your copayments, coinsurance and deductible total \$5,000 per person or \$10,000 per family in any calendar year for services from PPO providers (\$7,500 per person or \$15,000 per family for non-PPO providers), you do not have to pay any more for covered services.
-However, certain expenses do not count toward your out-of-pocket maximum and you must continue to pay these expenses once you reach your out-of-pocket maximum (such as expenses in excess of the Plan's benefit maximum, or, if you use non-PPO providers, amounts in excess of the Plan's allowance). - The Consumer Option provides coverage for both PPO and non-PPO providers.
+You must pay your deductible before Traditional medical coverage begins.
+Under Traditional medical coverage, you are responsible for your copayments, coinsurance and amounts in excess of the Plan's allowance for covered medical expenses.
+You are protected by an annual catastrophic maximum on out-of-pocket expenses for covered corrigen.
+A fear your consumption and deductible total \$5,000 for a Salf Only enrolling.

+services.
+After your copayments, coinsurance and deductible total \$5,000 for a Self Only enrollment or \$10,000 for a Self and Family enrollment in any calendar year for services from PPO providers (\$7,500 Self Only or \$15,000 Self and Family for non-PPO providers), you do not have to pay any more for covered services.
+However, certain expenses do not count toward your out-of-pocket maximum and you must continue to pay these expenses once you reach your out-of-pocket maximum (such as expenses in excess of the Plan's benefit maximum, or, if you use non-PPO providers, amounts in excess of the Plan's allowance).

+• The Consumer Option provides coverage for both PPO and non-PPO providers.
 The non-PPO benefits are the regular benefits under the Traditional medical coverage.
 PPO benefits apply only when you use a PPO provider.
-When a PPO provider is not available, non-PPO benefits apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost sharing works, with special sections for members who are age 65 or over.
+When a PPO provider is not available, non-PPO benefits apply.

+• Be sure to read Section 4, Your costs for covered services, for valuable information about how cost sharing works, with special sections for members who are age 65 or over.
 Also read Section 9 about coordinating benefits with other coverage, including with Medicare.

 Benfits Description You pay After the calendar year deductible Deductible before Traditional medical coverage begins Consumer Option The deductible applies to all benefits under Traditional medical coverage.
+In the You pay column, we say "No deductible" when it does not apply.
 When you receive covered services from PPO providers, you are responsible for paying the allowable charges until you meet the deductible.
 100% of allowable charges until you meet the deductible of \$2,000 for a Self Only enrollment or \$4,000 for a Self and Family enrollment.
 After you meet the deductible, we pay the allowable charge (less your copayment or coinsurance) until you meet the annual catastrophic out-of-pocket maximum.
 PPO: After you meet the deductible, you pay the indicated copayments or coinsurance for covered services.
 You may choose to pay the copayments or coinsurance from your HSA, or you can pay for them out-of-pocket.
 If you have an HRA, we will withdraw the amount from your HRA if funds are available.